-Painter has brought a cool discipline and laser-strategy to the company which was in 2012-15 known as the Top Right Group.
+Painter has brought a cool discipline and laser-strategy to the company he fleetingly branded as the Top Right Group.
 A self-confessed workaholic who starts his day at 4am, he is strongly self-disciplined, focused on the detail and on holding his people to account.
-He works hard on strategy, delegates easily and is more supportive personally than people expect.
+He works hard on strategy, delegates easily and is more supportive than people expect.
 He inspires loyalty among a highly-motivated team who can rely on him to deliver what he says.

 It is notable that only two of the six people in Ascential’s top team come from a media background.
 It reflects Painter’s belief that publishing companies are wrong-headedly obsessed with delivery rather than developing must-have content which meets the needs of its audience: “If you can work out what is the critical information your audience needs, when and where they need it, then the delivery question will answer itself.”

 This CEO’s data background has equipped him well to re-think B2B media.
-For companies like Ascential, the word ‘data’ means two things: the high-value information and business-critical insights they sell to customers; and also the behavioural stuff that helps information providers themselves understand their customers’ needs.
-The virtuous circle is completed by data enriched with that of customers themselves.
+For companies like Ascential, the word ‘data’ means two things: the high-value information and business-critical insights they sell to customers; and also the behavioural stuff that helps the information providers themselves understand their customers’ needs.
+The virtuous circle is completed by data enriched with that of these same customers.
 For new-world media companies, real-time data on customer behaviour is the antithesis of old-style, hit-and-miss advertising-marketing.
 This is why print-centric brands – even when they remain soundly profitable – can sometimes distract and weigh-down a company whose future lies elsewhere.

-That ‘opportunity cost’ of print is one very good reason why Painter is cashing in the company’s profitable (but relatively low-growth) legacy magazine brands like Architects’ Journal, Nursing Times, Local Government Chronicle, and Middle East Economic Digest.
-In doing so, he is freeing Ascential from the last vestiges of the advertising-dependence that took publications everywhere away from their readers.
-Investing instead in companies that have traditionally been beyond the reach of B2B media, this hard-driving Brit has torn up the B2B rule book.
+That ‘opportunity cost’ of print is one very good reason why Painter is cashing in the company’s profitable (but low-growth) legacy magazine brands like Architects’ Journal, Nursing Times, Local Government Chronicle, and Middle East Economic Digest.
+In doing so, Painter is freeing Ascential from the last vestiges of the advertising-dependence that once inflated profits but effectively also took publications everywhere away from their readers.
+Investing instead in companies that have traditionally been beyond the reach of B2B media, this hard-driving Brit has torn up the rule-book.

 Time was when B2B media was divided broadly between data-driven specialists and magazine-led companies that variously spawned trade shows and other events.
-Then, the post-digital global growth of exhibitions encouraged their increasing separation from publishing.
-The technology also opened up the whole world of business services provided by accountants, consultants and researchers.
+Then, the post-digital global growth of exhibitions encouraged their increasing separation from publishing in larger companies like Reed and UBM.
+The technology also opened up the whole world of business services previously provided only by accountants, consultants and market researchers.

 First, there was the acquisition of e-commerce analytics specialist OneClickRetail for an initial $44m in cash plus earn-out payments that could take the total to $225m.
 Founded and managed by a former Amazon and Walmart executive, the four-year-old OneClick generated $3.4m profit from revenues of just $4.9m in 2015.
-Its revenue is generated predominantly through annual subscriptions to the company’s Dashboard product, which provides insights to help customers including Procter & Gamble, Unilever, Nestle and Panasonic to monitor their online sales in comparison to their competitors.
+Its revenue is generated predominantly through annual subscriptions to the company’s Dashboard product, which helps companies like Procter & Gamble, Unilever, Nestle and Panasonic to measure their online performance.
 The increasingly international company is strongest in the US and Western Europe but says: “If Amazon is there, we are”.

 Second is MediaLink whose acquisition has been marked by corporate statements that may just come back to haunt Duncan Painter who has hailed its “great business model”.
-Some have joked that, since the “business model” is actually Michael Kassan, this is nothing more than a eulogy to his new colleague.
+Some have joked that, since the “business model” is actually Michael Kassan, this is nothing more than praise for his newly-enriched colleague.
 But there are more serious issues.
-The fact that MediaLink is neither a subscriptions information nor events business poses obvious questions about where it fits into Ascential’s strategy.
+The fact that MediaLink is neither a subscriptions information nor events business poses obvious questions about how it fits into Ascential’s strategy.
 It feeds fears that, perhaps, the so-steady CEO’s head has been turned by the

 glamour of Kassan’s world.
 Campaign recently reported on the MediaLink founder’s first meeting with Painter who was introduced as “the guy who owns Cannes Lions”, prompting Kassan’s friends at the party to joke to the MediaLink boss: “Jeez, I thought you owned the Cannes Lions”, because he had long been such a visible presence at the festival.
-The questions keep coming: Is MediaLink really a business fit?
-Is the plan to globalise it even viable?
+The questions keep coming: Is the plan to globalise MediaLink even viable?
 Has Ascential persuaded itself to splash out on a business (more or less) because it has done so much to help the growth of Cannes Lions?
 Can they manage the high-flying Michael Kassan?
 What will happen when he retires in 2021?

-This global push will not be easy.
+The international push will not, of course, be easy.
 Advisory services are dominated by large global specialists.
-MediaLink’s rising profits are based strongly on Kassan’s relationships rather than on the ‘owned’ information and subscriptions revenue which information companies routinely see as their guarantee of long-term success.
-And, although Cannes Lions’ growth has been impressive so far, the rise of an increasingly competitive series of events like Advertising Week (now taking place in New York, London, Tokyo and Mexico) will be a test of loyalty for MediaLink which supports and profits from them all.
+MediaLink’s rising (almost exclusively US) profits are based strongly on Kassan’s relationships rather than on the ‘owned’ information and subscriptions revenue which Ascential has hitherto seen as the guarantee of its long-term success.
+And, although Cannes Lions’ growth has been undeniably impressive, the rise of an increasingly competitive series of events like Advertising Week (now taking place in New York, London, Tokyo and Mexico) will be a test of loyalty for MediaLink – which supports and profits from them all.

 Those challenges apply also to the new US acquisition that is forecast to be Ascential’s fourth largest revenue earner in 2017.
-That is why we are all watching MediaLink.
+That’s why we are all watching MediaLink.♦